MrRaiter/front-end-template/readme.md

 `;
 ```

-it will require you always pass props `(e.g primary)` but you can use default props as mentioned above.
+it will require you always pass props `(e.g primary)` but you can't do `defaultProps` as in the example above because TypeScript not yet support it.

 ## Types or Interfaces?